LeMonsieurPompidou/Cobar_olfactoryAlgorithm/EXPERIENCE_3/EXPERIENCE_3.md

 ### EXP 3.2: Source is to the Left of the Fly
 In this sub-experience, the source is positioned to the left of the fly with respect to the moving square.

-### EXP 3.3: Behind the Square
+### EXP 3.3: Source is behind the Fly
-In this sub-experience, the fly is positioned behind the moving square.
+In this sub-experience, the source is positioned behind the fly.

-### EXP 3.4: In Front of the Square
+### EXP 3.4: Source in front of the Fly
-In this sub-experience, the fly is positioned in front of the moving square.
+In this sub-experience, the source is positioned in front of the fly.